Jos. A. Bank's offer for Eddie Bauer defies logic: shareholder

-Feb 18 Jos.
-A. Bank Clothiers Inc's planned acquisition of outdoor sportswear retailer Eddie Bauer defies logic given that the companies cater to different customers, according to one of the men's apparel retailer's shareholders.
+Jos.
+A. Bank Clothiers Inc's JOSB.O planned acquisition of outdoor sportswear retailer Eddie Bauer defies logic given that the companies cater to different customers, according to one of the men's apparel retailer's shareholders.

 The deal is "a poor strategic fit," said Eminence Capital LLC, which has been pushing for a merger between Jos.
-A. Bank and rival Men's Wearhouse Inc. Eminence is the top shareholder in Men's Wearhouse.
+A. Bank and rival Men's Wearhouse Inc MW.N.
+Eminence is the top shareholder in Men's Wearhouse.

 Jos.
 A. Bank and Men's Wearhouse - both of whom are known for renting and selling tuxedos - have made and spurned offers for each other over the past few months.
 Earlier this month, Jos.
 A Bank rejected a $1.6 billion offer from Men's Wearhouse.